SQL Server Maintenance Solution

 SQL Server Community Awards

-For the past three years, the SQL Server Maintenance Solution has been the recipient of several Gold and Silver awards in SQL Server Magazine’s annual Editors’ Best and Community Choice Awards:
+For the past four years, the SQL Server Maintenance Solution has been voted as Best Free Tool in the SQL Server Magazine Awards:

 The Solution in the News and on the Web